 Going through a divorce caused by infidelities were really tough.
 I battled the demons for a long time.
-I held anger, grudges to Mr. X. Of course I realized that I too had my own shared of mistakes in that marriage but to finally understand that his infidelities doesn’t define who I really am as a person, as a mother, as a woman was liberating.
+I held anger, grudges against Mr. X. Of course, I realized that I too had my own share of mistakes in that marriage but to finally understand that his infidelities don’t define who I really am as a person, as a mother, as a woman was liberating.

-Being able to connect with some Indonesian single moms has also been a great help for me in my journey to heal.
+Being able to connect with some Indonesian single moms has also been a great help to me in my journey to healing.
 We all understand what we’ve been through.
-Our stories might be different but our day-to-day struggles are similar, we’ve heard the typical questions and comments that really hurt us but we marches on with smiling faces.
+Our stories might be different but our day-to-day struggles are similar, we’ve heard the typical questions and comments that really hurt us but we march on with smiling faces.

 I was fortunate to be invited to a book launch written by Indonesian single mothers awhile back and it was one of the most liberating moments of my life.
 It was the first book ever written about single moms from their own perspectives.
 Sitting there, listening, crying, cheering with my fellow single mother friends was something so powerful it gave us all hope that one day our country wouldn’t be very judgmental to us, to our children.

-Nowadays, I’m in a far better, happier place than I was almost 5 years ago.
-Found myself a job that I love, finding happiness in my journey to be a fit single mom.
+Nowadays, I’m in a far better, happier place than I was over 8 years ago.
+Found myself a job that I love, finding happiness in my journey to be a happy single mom.
 Life couldn’t be better!

 Single Moms Life in Indonesia

 There are many more posts here that I’ve written about this journey.